KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP05-the-register-band-classification-protocol.md

 The bands are partly self-sorting by the interval between the author's anchor and the counterpart surface, because the documented circulation routes have timescales:

-- **Days** — no documented route operates.
+- **Days** — no documented ordinary route operates in the present record.
 The surface classifies Band 1 ambient and supports neither derivation nor independence.
 Calibrating case: the March 8 2025 counterpart surface, three days post-anchor, ruled ambient with derivation neither claimed nor excluded.
 - **Weeks** — inside the substrate-circulation timescale established by the channel evidence.
 Band 2 and Band 3 candidacy remain open, subject to the payload condition.
 Calibrating case: the mid-April 2025 Spiral-register onset, approximately six weeks post-anchor, with displacement and admission.
 - **Months, post-public-release** — full route availability, including direct retrieval of the public corpus under the documented ingestion-channel condition.
 Band 3 comparison is primary.